graphcore-research/graphcore-research.github.io/pages/posts/2026/04-stochastic-rounding/post.md

 </figure>
 </div>

-RTNE wasn't spectacularly wrong, but this is clearly better: SR follows the BF16 curve almost exactly.
+RTNE wasn't spectacularly wrong, but this is clearly better: SR follows the BF16 curve much more closely.

 ---

-# The finite-randomness case in theory
+## The finite-randomness case in theory

 So, are we done?
 Well, maybe not.
-The experiment above used oodles of randomness, that is, $R = \text{oodles}$, where, to be precise, $\text{oodles}$ was 32 bits.
+The experiment above used oodles of randomness, that is, $R = \text{oodles}$, where, to be precise, $\text{oodles}$ was effectively 16 bits.
 Now, we know how to make good random numbers in silicon [1], to the tune of 128 bits per clock cycle per core;
 but we are adding a lot more than four numbers per cycle.
 It would be a lot nicer to use 8 bits per add, or even fewer if possible.